Bang1338/wordle-today/README.md

 ### Hint #3: First letter and Last letter
 <details>
   <summary>First one</summary>
-  Begins with the letter "C"
+  Begins with the letter "H"
 </details>
 <details>
   <summary>Last one</summary>
-  Ends with the letter "I"
+  Ends with the letter "E"
 </details>

 ### Hint #4: Meaning
 <details>
   <summary>The word, Mason, what does that mean?</summary>
-  Any member of the family Cactaceae, a family of flowering New World succulent plants suited to a hot, semi-desert climate.
+  Speed; swiftness; dispatch.
 </details>

 ## ANSWER